 If you have noticed these behavioral changes or any physical changes related to drug use, it is important to get yourself or your loved one help for an addiction.
 Findlay Recovery Center can support individuals struggling with prescription drug addictions.

 Reach Out to the Team Today at Findlay Recovery Center

-Findlay Recovery Center is a prescription drug rehab in Ohio, dedicated to supporting our clients to manage their addiction.
-Our treatment programs are individually tailored to meet the specific client needs and provide multiple opportunities for success.
+Findlay Recovery Center is a prescription drug rehab in Ohio, dedicated to supporting our clients to manage their addictions.
+Our treatment programs are individually tailored to meet the specific client’s needs and provide multiple opportunities for success.

 Our modern affordable treatment center offers medically monitored detoxification in combination with our residential addiction treatment program and aftercare programming to meet the needs of our clients from start to finish.

 At Findlay Recovery Center we offer a different type of addiction treatment in Ohio.